1nfinitum/ansible-digo/README.md

 1. Download and Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 2. Download and Install [Vagrant](https://www.vagrantup.com/downloads.html)

 ## Usage

 ### Vagrant
+Default distribution used in `Vagrantfile` is `geerlingguy/centos6` (CentOS 6).
+If you want to run with Ubuntu 16.04 LTS - just change the distribution in line `config.vm.box = "geerlingguy/centos6"` to `geerlingguy/ubuntu1604` and then accomplish the following steps.
+As it playbook is supposed to work with most Debian/RedHat distributions - feel free to try some other OS with it.

 To provision your local environment you can simply type `vagrant up` (in the directory containing `Vagrantfile`) and wait until Vagrant will create a new VM, install the base box, and configure it.

 Once the Vagrant VM is up and runing (after `vagrant up` is complete and you're back at the command prompt), you can log into via SSH with `vagrant ssh` or with `ssh -i ~/.vagrant.d/insecure_private_key deploy@192.168.33.34`.